Automated customs declarations: optimize your international trade in 2025

 - Intelligent document categorization: Automatic identification of customs document type

-- Precise extraction of critical data: automated capture of essential information with over 98% accuracy
+- Accurate extraction of critical data: Automated capture of essential information with over 98% accuracy

 The automation process in practice